Singaporean Mandarin Database

 RELATED INFORMATION

-• During the COVID-19 period, the term te gu appears to have re-emerged in Singaporeans’ daily conversations, mainly to describe the Safe Distancing Ambassadors who would similarly issue fines if people did not maintain a safe distance.
+• During the COVID-19 pandemic, the term te gu re-emerged in Singaporeans’ daily conversations, to describe the Safe Distancing Ambassadors who would similarly issue fines if people did not maintain a safe distance from one another.

 参考资料